moggieuk/Happy-Hare/README.md

     MMU_FORM_TIP : Convenience macro for calling the standalone tip forming functionality MMU_HELP : Display the complete set of MMU commands and function MMU_HOME : Home the MMU selector
-    MMU_LOAD : Loads filament on current tool/gate or optionally loads just the extruder for bypass or recovery usage (EXTUDER_ONLY=1)
+    MMU_LED : Manage mode of operation of optional MMU LED's MMU_LOAD : Loads filament on current tool/gate or optionally loads just the extruder for bypass or recovery usage (EXTUDER_ONLY=1)
     MMU_MOTORS_OFF : Turn off both MMU motors MMU_PAUSE : Pause the current print and lock the MMU operations